duckinator/inqrb.com/usage.md

 ---

 **If you need help**, please
-[open an issue](https://github.com/how-is/how_is), or [join the Bundler slack](https://slack.bundler.io) and then join in the #how\_is channel.
+[open an issue](https://github.com/duckinator/inq), or [join the Bundler slack](https://slack.bundler.io) and then join in the #how\_is channel.

 ## Basic Usage

-The quickest way to use HowIs is to provide all of the information directly on the command line.
+The quickest way to use Inq is to provide all of the information directly on the command line.

 For example,

-    $ how_is --repository rubygems/rubygems --date 2019-03-01
+    $ inq --repository rubygems/rubygems --date 2019-03-01
     Saved report to report.html.

 Or, if you want the report to be in `example.html`:

-    $ how_is --repository rubygems/rubygems --date 2019-03-01 --output example.html
+    $ inq --repository rubygems/rubygems --date 2019-03-01 --output example.html
     Saved report to example.html.

 ## Project Config Files